 As this brief will show, strategists behind this litigation campaign then began developing ideas for circumventing the Court's ruling.
-Lawyers involved in this effort said they were looking for ways to repackage the litigation so their new lawsuits would achieve comparable national goals as AEP, but would appear different and appeal to parochial interests of local courts to provide money to local constituencies.
-So, they re-cast the federal public nuisance claims for injunctive relief against the utilities in AEP as state public nuisance lawsuits for local abatement funds against energy manufacturers, among several other state law claims.
-Since 2017, more than two dozen of these lawsuits have been filed in carefully chosen state jurisdictions around the country.
+Lawvers involved in this effort said they were looking for ways to repackage the litigation so their new lawsuits would achieve comparable national goals sought in AEP, but would appear different and appeal to parochial interests of local courts to provide money to local constituencies.
+So, they re-cast the federal public nuisance claims for injunctive relief against the utilities in AEP initially as state public nuisance lawsuits for state or local abatement funds against energy manufacturers, and have added several other state law claims including the consumer protection act claims invoked here.
+Since 2017, more than two dozen of these suits have been filed in carefully chosen state jurisdictions around the country.

-On the few occasions where federal courts have reached the substance of these claims, the federal courts properly applied AEP and concluded that the claims arise under federal common law and are displaced.
+On the few occasions where federal courts have reached the substance of these claims, they have properly applied AEP and concluded that the claims arise under federal common law and are displaced.
 See City of New York v.
 Chevron Corp., 993 F.3d 81, 91 (2d Cir.
 2021); City of Oakland v.
 BP P.L.C., 325 F. Supp.
 3d 1017 (N.D.
 Cal.
 2018) (vacated pursuant to an order to remand the case to state court, see 960 F.3d 570 (9th Cir.
 2020)).
 What has become clear is that the state law packaging for these claims is solely a veneer.
-As the Second Circuit stated, the lawsuits seek to subject a handful of energy companies to state liability "for the effects of emissions made around the globe over the past several hundred years."
+As the Second Circuit stated, the law-suits seek to subject a handful of energy companies to state liability "for the effects of emissions made around the globe over the past several hundred years."
 City of New York, 993 F.3d at 92.
-It concluded that "[s]uch a sprawling case is simply beyond the limits of state tort law," id., echoing this Court's statement in AEP that this litigation raises issues of "special federal interest."
+It concluded that this type of "sprawling case is simply beyond the limits" of state liability law, id., echoing the Court's sentiment in AEP that this litigation raises issues of "special federal interest."
 564 U.S. at 424.

 3 The Court reaffirmed AEP in West Virginia v.
-Environmental Protection Agency.
+Environmental Prot.
+Agency.
 See 142 S. Ct.
 2587, 2613 (2022); see also id. at 2636 (Kagan, J., dissenting).